 Yours, with all due respect, which is this matter is frankly not very much...

-As well as writing children's books and for children's television, I do both private and commercial art commissions, a selection of which you can see here.
+As well as writing children's books, for children's television and two award-winning children's magazines, I do both private and commercial art commissions, a selection of which you can see here.

 The children's shoes are part of an ongoing series of "first shoes", including several cards commissioned by the Almanac Gallery.